kevincittadini/kevincittadini/README.md

 Hi, thanks for passing by 🖖

-I'm a Backend Software Engineer and Software Consultant working for [Claranet Italy](https://github.com/claranet-it). 💻 🤓
+I'm a Backend Software Engineer and Software Consultant. 💻 🤓
 I applications using modern web technologies and the best coding practices available.

 I'm a DDD enthusiast.